Techikrish/aws-sa-notes/docs/index.md

 - **AWS Documentation**: Official sources for technical accuracy.
 - **SAA-C03 Exam Guide**: Aligns with domain requirements.
 - **Sonnet 3.7,Gemini 2.5 and Grok 3**

+## consider giving the repo a ⭐ to support this effort